How to Dig the Frozen Ground?

 This type of terrain covers about 24% of the landmass in the Northern Hemisphere and is found in many parts of the world, including Russia, Alaska, Canada, Scandinavia, and Greenland.
 Frozen ground can be divided into two main categories: continuously frozen ground (CPG) and discontinuous frozen ground (DPG).
 CPG covers more than 90% of the permafrost region with soil temperatures consistently lower than -2°C, while DPG covers a smaller portion with temperatures ranging from -2°C to 0°C.

-The frozen ground plays an essential role in our global climate system by impacting hydrologic processes such as runoff, evapotranspiration, and infiltration; influencing surface-atmosphere energy exchange; and altering ecosystem structure through its thermal properties.
+The frozen ground plays an essential role in our global climate system by impacting hydrologic processes such as runoff, evapotranspiration, and infiltration, influencing surface-atmosphere energy exchange, and altering ecosystem structure through its thermal properties.
 It also significantly affects human activities, including transportation and construction, because its thawing can cause destabilization of roads, bridges, airstrips, pipelines, and other infrastructure.
-In addition, the frozen ground may contain subsurface organic matter that, when exposed to warmer temperatures, can decompose rapidly, releasing large amounts of carbon dioxide into the atmosphere, which may lead to further global warming.
+In addition, the frozen ground may contain subsurface organic matter that, when exposed to warmer temperatures, can decompose rapidly, releasing large amounts of carbon dioxide into the atmosphere, leading to further global warming.

-The thawing rate of the frozen ground depends primarily on the temperature conditions at the surface.
+The thawing rate of frozen ground depends primarily on surface temperature conditions.
 However, other factors such as snow cover extent and vegetation type can also affect it.
 As air temperatures rise due to global warming, more areas are experiencing permafrost thaw, causing landscape changes and other impacts like increased erosion rates, flooding events in low-lying areas due to melting ice wedges beneath rivers, landslides caused by destabilized slopes, and so forth.

 Therefore, we must understand how climate change affects frozen ground regions to better prepare for future challenges related to infrastructure stability, land-use planning, and more.
 Scientists are researching various adaptation methods to mitigate impacts from permafrost thaws, such as artificial cooling systems or insulation strategies for vulnerable structures like buildings or bridges.
 Still, much work needs to be done in this area before any practical solutions can be implemented on a large-scale basis.